What Your LinkedIn Member Number Means (and How to Find It)

 Early adopters helped shape what LinkedIn is today.
 The business social network relied on us to provide feedback about product deficiencies and, as we invested in premium licenses, to cover the cost of the product’s research and development.

-So, when it comes to LinkedIn, how early an adopter are you?
-Because LinkedIn numbers its users sequentially, the lower your member number, the longer you’ve called LinkedIn your business networking home.
+So, when it comes to LinkedIn, how early an adopter are you and what do you make of this game?
+Because LinkedIn seems to number its users sequentially, the lower your member number, the longer you’ve called LinkedIn your business networking home.
+As Intellerati’s founder, my LinkedIn number is almost unbelievably low.

 Researchers who have studied technology adoption have found certain personality traits associated with when a person starts using a technology.
 Marketing firms, in turn, use those adoption personas to target specific kinds of potential users.
 (For more, see “The 5 Customer Segments of Technology Adoption“.)